mozilla-services/merino-py/CONTRIBUTING.md

 - Ideally, your patch should include new tests that cover your changes.
 It is your and your reviewer's responsibility to ensure your patch includes adequate tests.
 - If making documentation changes or minor revisions, you may wish to avoid deployment.
 Please see the [Preventing deployment via [do not deploy]][release-process] documentation.
-- If running load testing, please see the [load testing documentation][load-testing-docs] documentation on local execution or adding the opt-in annotations to your commit.
-Ex. [load test: abort|warn]
+- If making changes that may impact performance, it is recommended to execute a load test.
+Please see [Load Testing Opt-In [load test: (abort|warn)]][release-process] documentation for more information.
-- For more information on understanding the release process, please see relevant documentation contained in the [release-process.md][release-process] documentation.
+- For more information on understanding the release process, please see relevant information contained in the [release-process.md][release-process] documentation.

 When submitting a PR:
 - You agree to license your code under the project's open source license